rollbar/docs/onboarding/ios_swift.md

 Once you've confirmed that a test message was sent to your Rollbar project, remove the call to `Rollbar.info()`.

+That's all that's necessary for Rollbar to capture crashes and report them next time your app starts!

 ## Further Configuration

-For additional configuration instructsion, including instructions for symbolication, see the documentation for <a href="https://rollbar.com/docs/notifier/rollbar-ios" target="_blank" rel="noopener">rollbar-ios</a>.
+For additional configuration instructions, including instructions for symbolication, see the documentation for <a href="https://rollbar.com/docs/notifier/rollbar-ios" target="_blank" rel="noopener">rollbar-ios</a>.